Chris77x64/EdgeDetector/README.md

-# Edge Detector: Convolution of Video Stream using Gradient and Gaussian methods.
+# Edge Detector: Multi-Threaded Convolution of Video Stream using Gradient and Gaussian methods.

 ## Sobel Kernel: